On the structure of the top homology group of the Johnson kernel: Preliminaries and sketch of proof

 \begin{lemma} There is an isomorphism

-\end{lemma} \begin{proof} We need the following fact. \begin{fact} \cite[Section 9.3]{Primer} The center of the group $\PB_{g-1}$ is isomorphic to $\Z$, which is generated by the Dehn twist about the boundary curve.
+\end{lemma} \begin{proof} We need the following fact. \begin{fact} \cite[Section 9.3]{Primer} The center of the group $\PB_{g-1}$ is the infinite cyclic group, which is generated by the Dehn twist about the boundary curve.
 Moreover, we have the split exact sequence

 where $j_1$ is the inclusion of the center of $\PB_{g-1}$. \end{fact} Consider the obvious map where the restriction of $j$ on the first factor is the identity isomorphism and the restriction of $j$ on the second factor is $j_1$.
 Fact \ref{factPB} and the exactness of (\ref{LB3}) implies that in order to finish the proof of Lemma \ref{lemma22} we need to construct the map $\psi: \Z^{g-1} \times \PB_{g-1} \to \Stab_{\K_g} (N)$ such that the following diagram commutes.